Is Nausea After Pap Smears Normal? (Updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

 Few women relish the experience of changing into a paper nightgown, placing their feet in stirrups and having a stranger investigate their nether regions.
 Nevertheless, getting a Pap smear is an essential part of annual health screenings for women.
 Some women experience more severe side effects than others, such as mild to moderate bleeding.
-Others feel dizzy, or even develop nausea after Pap smear procedures.
+Others feel dizzy, or even develop nausea after a Pap smear procedure.

 Normal Side Effects After Pap Smears

 Your cervix contains a ton of nerve endings, so some discomfort when undergoing a Pap smear is perfectly normal.
 And that goes beyond the unsettling feeling of exposing your most personal regions to relative strangers.
+The intrusion affects your nervous system, helping to explain why you feel sick after a pap smear.

 When you get a Pap smear, the doctor takes a little swab of cells from your cervix.
 Pro tip: If this causes discomfort, count the ceiling tiles, hum a favorite tune or both to relax you.
 Since the doctor is scraping a sensitive organ, this action sends messages up the vagus nerve to the brain.